tendermint/tendermint/CONTRIBUTING.md

 removed from the header in rpc responses as well.

 ## Branching Model and Release

 The main development branch is master.

 Every release is maintained in a release branch named `vX.Y.Z`.

 Note all pull requests should be squash merged except for merging to master.
 This keeps the commit history clean and makes it easy to reference the pull request where a change was introduced.

-### Development Procedure:
+### Development Procedure

 - the latest state of development is on `master`
 - `master` must never fail `make test`
 - never --force onto `master` (except when reverting a broken commit, which should seldom happen)